appupgrade-dev/app-upgrade-android-sdk/README.md

 2. Use the SDK.

 #### Kotlin
-Add the following code in your MainActivity.kt
+Add the following code in your MainActivity.kt -> onCreate method.

 ```kotlin
 val xApiKey = "ZWY0ZDhjYjgtYThmMC00NTg5LWI0NmUtMjM5OWZkNjkzMzQ5"